Vietnamese Rangers: Uniforms and equipment

 The Rangers wore all the uniforms that the ARVN wore, however they were known for their tightly tailored OG-107's and duck hunter camouflage uniforms.
-They wore a snarling black tiger superimposed over a large yellow star painted in front of their helmets.
-Many wore a painted black and yellow striping pattern on their helmets.
 Many rangers also wore a red bandana.

-The Rangers wore brown/maroon berets worn pulled to the left in the French-style with a badge containing a winged arrow in a wreath was worn over the right ear.
+Rangers wore a snarling black tiger superimposed over a large yellow star painted in front of their helmets.
+Many wore a painted black and yellow striping pattern on their helmets.
+The Rangers also wore brown/maroon berets worn pulled to the left in the French-style with a badge containing a winged arrow in a wreath was worn over the right ear.
 This beret was also worn by American and Australian Army advisers with the unit.

 Commendation

-A total of 11 U.S Presidential Unit Citation (United States) were issued to the 22 original Ranger Battalions, including one unit whom earned three total citations from two different presidents.
-See List of Non-US Presidential Unit Citations in Vietnam.
+A total of 11 U.S. Presidential Unit Citations were issued to the 22 original Ranger Battalions, including one unit that earned three total citations from two different presidents.
+See List of non-US Presidential Unit Citations in Vietnam.

 The foremost counterinsurgency expert Sir Robert Thompson remarked in 1974 that the ARVN as a whole were the third-best trained army in the free-world and second only to the Israelis in counter-insurgency, with the Rangers, ARVN Airborne and Marine Division forming the vanguard.